Penge Green Gym Community Group

 Keith Rodwell circulated a summary of income and expenditure of the Group for the period 30 June 2017 – 30 June 2018, prepared by Chris Morton.
 Details can be supplied on request.

 3 – Election of Officers and Committee members

 According to our constitution, all committee members, officers and project leaders stand down at the AGM.
 All officers, committee members and project leaders were willing to stand again for election and had been nominated and seconded by existing volunteer members of Penge Green Gym.

 Committee members and project leaders for 2018/2019 –

 Chair (and project leader) – Brenda Little

 Treasurer – Chris Morton

-Committee member/Social Media Director (and project leader) – Dave Fergusson
+Committee member – Social media and public engagement officer (and project leader) – Dave Fergusson

 Committee member (and project leader)– Jane Dubeck